What is Riba?

 Surah Al-Baqarah, Verse-257!

-2. Sayings of Prophet Muhammad (PBUH) About the Prohibition of Riba
+2. Prohibition of Riba by Prophet Muhammad (PBUH)

 The severity of this riba is further highlighted by the Prophet’s warning that:

-Practicing riba is equivalent to committing seventy sins, the least severe of which is akin to one committing incest with his mother.
+Practicing riba is equivalent to committing seventy sins.
+The least severe of which is one committing incest with his mother.

 “All of the Riba of Jahiliya is annulled.
 The first Riba that I annul is our Riba, that accruing to Abbas Bin Abdul Mutallib, it is being cancelled completely.”